zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

     buildout: Installing myapp
     buildout: Installing instance

-We see thatthe database and myapp parts were included by virtue of being referenced from the instance part.
+We see that the database and myapp parts were included by virtue of being referenced from the instance part.

 We get new directories for our database and instance: